El Guabo massacre

 The El Guabo massacre was an attack committed on 1 December 2024, where nine Colombian men and an Ecuadorian man were murdered by members of a gang in the town of El Guabo, Ecuador.

 Massacre

 At around 5 a.m. on 1 December 2024, 10 men who were sleeping inside a home they had rented days before, in the La Victoria sector of El Guabo were attacked by men armed with 9 mm caliber handguns and .45 caliber assault rifles.
 Five of them in the house were killed, while the other five ran out in the street where four of them were gunned down and ran over.
 The last man was chased for around a kilometer, before being caught and then beheaded, they then dismembered his body and stuffed it in a sandbag.

-The men were murdered by a group possibly aligned with Los Lobos, a pamphlet that was found at the scene read "Anyone who copies the damned Mirror Wolves will be discharged."
+The men were murdered by a group possibly the Sao-Box cartel who are aligned with Los Lobos, a pamphlet that was found at the scene read "Anyone who copies the damned Mirror Wolves will be discharged."